MorganHuegel/Owen-WilSnake-Server/README.md

 This repo is a Node API for a React Native game.

-Owen Wilsnake is a rendition of the classic game, *Snake*, with a fun twist!
+YouSnake is a rendition of the classic game, *Snake*, with a fun twist!